christiansalazar/omf/README.md

 [https://github.com/christiansalazar/omf.git](https://github.com/christiansalazar/omf.git "https://github.com/christiansalazar/omf.git")

-OMF is a framework for handle and persist objects, properties and relationships between them having an abstract and unique persistence model for all objects leaving you off the traditional data models.
+OMF is a database framework, it handle and persist objects, properties and relationships between them having an abstract and unique persistence model for all objects leaving you off the traditional data models.